Golden Beet Soup Recipe With Yogurt Sauce and Caramelized Onions

 The Secret Ingredients

 Let's talk about this lentil broth.
-I picked this up at Walmart and frankly when I opened the container I was aghast at how horrid it smelled.
+I picked this up at Walmart, and when I opened the container I was aghast at how horrid it smelled.
 I am not one to be picky about things, and surely I wouldn't let this be the one to break me, so I took the plunge and added it to my soup.
 I was truly afraid to do so because I had all these lovely ingredients, and I did in fact have other broth to use, so I feared that this may be the thing to ruin the soup and waste all my food and hard work.

-But the result was heavenly, and frankly I did not suspect that I would enjoy it as much as I did.
+But the result was heavenly, and frankly, I did not suspect that I would enjoy it as much as I did.
 In fact, I had three bowls of it.
 Oops!
-The reason I mention this specific broth is because it has a very unique flavor and is in fact a creamy broth.
-It is unlike any that I have seen on the market before and it's the key to making this soup.
+The reason I mention this specific broth is because it has a very unique flavor and it is in fact a creamy broth.
+It is unlike any that I have seen on the market before, and it's the key to making this soup.
 You are always welcome to experiment of course and just use a broth that you fancy, however, I have not done that and cannot guarantee it's as delicious as this version.

 I also want to give a shout-out to Forager because it's my favorite brand of all time.
-Their dairy alternative products are incredible and I enjoy using them quite often.
+Their dairy alternative products are incredible, and I enjoy using them quite often.
 Their cashewmilk yogurt is my favorite vegan yogurt because it tastes more like traditional yogurt than any other brand I have tried.
 Sometimes vegan yogurts can taste like they just came from the laboratory with a chemical sort of aftertaste.
 Other times they just have a really off flavor that doesn't resemble dairy yogurt in the least.
 This one, however, tastes clean and stays pretty true to its dairy counterpart.
-Luckily, veganism is on the rise so you can pretty much find this at any major grocery store these days.
+Luckily, veganism is on the rise, so you can pretty much find this at any major grocery store these days.